Great Northern War: 1716–1718: Norway

+The burning of Halden in 1716, when its inhabitants set the town ablaze to expose the Swedish troops to Norwegian artillery.

 After Charles XII had returned from the Ottoman Empire and resumed personal control of the war effort, he initiated two Norwegian Campaigns, starting in February 1716, to force Denmark–Norway into a separate peace treaty.
 Furthermore, he attempted to bar Great Britain access to the Baltic Sea.
 In search for allies, Charles XII also negotiated with British Jacobites.
 The Norwegian campaigns were halted and the army withdrawn when Charles XII was shot dead while besieging Norwegian Fredriksten on 30 November 1718 (OS).
 He was succeeded by his sister, Ulrika Eleonora.